mobilepadawan/Streamberry/README.md

 # Streamberry
-A personal Streaming like WebApp using The Movie DB API.
+A personal sort of Streaming WebApp using The Movie DB API.

 # Intro